(Super Simple) Oven Potatoes

 So i found this great recipe on Emeril Live Christmas Episode.
 Fell in love with the cookies and started the recipe within 24hrs after i saw the show.
 Its super easy to make and the house smells great! now on top of that the cookies lasted less then 5 hrs after they came out of the oven! that's how good they where. that Christmas i made countless batches of cookies and the entire family loved them.
 So here is the great Recipe:

-• Ingredients
+Ingredients

-1/2 teaspoon baking soda
+2 1/2 cups all-purpose flour1/2 teaspoon baking soda

 1/4 teaspoon salt